 Yakitori (焼き鳥)

-Yakitori are skewers of grilled chicken traditionally over charcoal, but can also be prepared on grills or griddles.
-The chicken pieces are skewered on bamboo sticks and are usually seasoned with tare sauce (based on soy sauce, mirin, sake, and sugar).
+Yakitori are grilled chicken skewers traditionally cooked over charcoal, but they can also be prepared on grills or barbecues.
+The pieces of chicken are skewered on bamboo sticks and are usually seasoned with tare sauce (made from soy sauce, mirin, sake, and sugar).

 Obentō (お弁当)

-Although not exclusively a street food, Obentō is a practical and portable Japanese meal prepared in a lunch box (bentō).
-It may contain a variety of items such as rice, grilled fish, breaded chicken (karaage), pickled vegetables (tsukemono), and Japanese omelette (tamagoyaki).
+Although not exclusively street food, Obentō is a practical and portable Japanese meal prepared in a lunch box (bentō).
+It can contain a variety of items such as rice, grilled fish, fried chicken (karaage), pickled vegetables (tsukemono), and Japanese omelet (tamagoyaki).

 Ramen (ラーメン)